carrliitos/Javascript-DHTML/FinalProject/README.md

 - 300 or above courses

 ## TODO:
+- [ ] Add a filter system, to filter courses based on the following:
+	- Core courses
+	- Elective courses
+	- Unique courses
+	- 300 or above courses
 - [x] Use a table to display courses list
 - [x] Add a link/checkbox/button to each courses to select/plan for next semester
 - [x] Use a table to display selected/planned courses (similar to a shopping cart).